jameslevi/sprite/README.md

 **INSTALLATION**
 1. You can install via composer using this command *"composer require jameslevi/sprite"*.
 2. Copy the sprite.json and sprite file from jameslevi/sprite directory from the vendor folder.
-3. Create a folder in your resources directory for storing source icons.
-4. Create a folder from your public directory for storing your sprites.

 **GETTING STARTED**
-1. Set the path where sprite will be saved from your sprite.json file.
+1. Set the directory from sprite.json where the sprite will be created.
 ```json
 "path": "/public/sprite"
 ```